cyriellecentori/TransitMapEngine/README.md

 ## Manual

-You’ll need two files to generate a transport map: a 1 pixel 1 square image in a PIL compatible format (png for instance) and a YAML file (also works with JSON since YAML is compatible).
+You’ll need two files to generate a transport map: a 1 pixel 1 square image and a YAML file (also works with JSON since YAML is compatible).

 ### Image
 The image will contain the 2D map.
 One pixel represent one square whose size can be defined in the YAML file.
 You can then draw your lines on the map with one pixel width.
 Each pixel defines a square, that you can connect to trace lines.
 The color of the pixel will define the color of the line.
 However, there are two special colors you can’t use for lines: